-Definition: Control of the limited area vs. global version of the model.
+- Definition : Control of the limited area vs. global version of the model.
 (Set .TRUE. for ALADIN and .FALSE. for ARPEGE/IFS).
-This parameter is also accessible as a command line option: -m

-Default value: in namelist the default value is .FALSE.; if the command line option is used the default value is 'arpifs'.
+This parameter is also accessible as a command line option: -m - Scope : in namelist: boolean; in command line: character string which can be either 'arpifs' (for LELAM=.FALSE.) or 'aladin' (for LELAM=.TRUE.). - Default value : in namelist the default value is .FALSE.; if the command line option is used the default value is 'arpifs'.